 By working in close partnership with grassroots groups, they also feed into our work.
 We operate an instant evaluation approach learning in real time the most effective ways to provide support and learn lessons.

-Executive Director Anna Roberts has 20 years’ experience working on advocacy for human rights, including 16 years at Burma Campaign UK.
+Executive Director Anna Roberts has over 25 years’ experience working on advocacy for human rights, including 16 years at Burma Campaign UK.
 She worked for Amnesty International for 7 years as a campaign coordinator and trainer.
 She has also worked as an English language teacher in Europe and Latin America.
 She has assisted activists from Myanmar in establishing organisations working on human rights, humanitarian and development issues and in setting up administrative and financial systems, website and communications for civil society organisations in and from Myanmar.

-Director Mark Farmaner has 30 years’ experience in advocacy and research on human rights and development.
+Director Mark Farmaner has over 30 years’ experience in advocacy and research on human rights and development.
 He was involved in the anti-Apartheid campaign, worked for development agency Christian Aid for 7 years, and has 20 years’ experience working on Myanmar at Burma Campaign UK.
 He has worked closely with civil society organisations and activists from Myanmar providing training and support.
 For the past ten years Mark has also been on the board of the Phan Foundation, which provides funding to grassroots community organisations in and from Myanmar.

-Head of Development Doug Janke has 25 years’ community organising & campaigning experience and is the chair of trustees for two charities.
+Fundraising Manager Doug Janke has 25 years’ community organising & campaigning experience and is the chair of trustees for two charities.
 He has managed teams of 2 – 50 nationally and internationally and has over twenty years’ project, staff and organisational development and management experience.
 He has provided risk audits and analysis, strategic support, written business plans, and overseen communication and change management for NGOs.
 He worked in Westminster as Head of Fundraising for the Liberal Democrats and was Head of Communications, and also Head of Development and Fundraising for Meningitis Research Foundation.